Here in Times Square: Background

 In late September 2016, it was revealed that Keys was to perform a concert in New York City, but the date and the location were unknown.
 On October 3, Keys announced the concert in an Instagram video and revealed the date, but not the location of the concert.
 She posted on Twitter "NYC!!
 Who’s ready to vibe with me on 10/9?!
 Location is a secret (shhhh 😉) but it’s ICONIC!
 Tickets are free, but it’s one per person so tag your friends!".
-Keys posted videos on Twitter from the rehearsals with the hastag #HereinTimesSquare.
+Keys posted videos on Twitter from the rehearsals with the hashtag #HereinTimesSquare.
 She revealed the location of the concert on Saturday evening, the concert taking place on Sunday evening.
 She commented on the performance for Time Out saying "I’ve never done this before.
 I guess that’s where I’m at right now.
 I’ve never done any of it before.
 You’re going to get a taste of how art and activism cross over in a way that’s so emotional, so triumphant".
 Keys intentionally scheduled the concert for October 9, which is the birthday of John Lennon.
 Stage was set up on Duffy Square part of Times Square.
 The day of the concert, Keys tweeted "Performing in the center of my city tonight!!
 This is my backyard Wow!!", and gave an interview to The Guardian, where she explained that "Times Square was dark – gee, it was dismal.
 In the 80s, when I was a little girl, this whole Midtown area was a different world.
 These are the streets that I walked, and learned my lessons on, and heard the music, and witnessed disenfranchised people, and people who just had dreams and hopes".